Keeping up with the Joneses usually leads you down a bad financial path, so why look at personal finance statistics like the ones below?

 A Gallup poll found only about 1/3 of Americans (32%) maintain a household budget

-A 2017 report in MarketWatch found that half of American households currently live paycheck to paycheck
+A MarketWatch report found that more than half of American households (56%) were living paycheck to paycheck in Q1 of 2021.

 Narrator: Total American debt is higher than ever[On-screen text] Total Credit Card Debt is $764 billion, Total Student Loan Debt is $1.4 Trillion